Mongolia Winter Expedition

 Itinerary

-Overnight: Hotel in Ulaanbaatar
+Overnight: Ramada Hotel (or similar), Ulaanbaatar

 Meals: Dinner